 - The company pays $0 to $25 for each beta test.
 If the beta test doesn’t pay, you’ll need to select karma as your form of payment.
 When you’ve earned 6 karma points you can use these points to join a higher paying focus group.
 Even if the group is closed you’ll be allowed to join and be paid for your test.

 - You can request payment at any time.
-However, if you withdraw $15 or less, you’ll be changed a 4% fee.
+However, if you withdraw $15 or less, you’ll be charged a 4% fee.

 About the Site: